-The League of American Bicyclists is a non-profit organization that works nationally and with local communities, universities, businesses and states to promote bicycling for recreation and fitness as well as a mode of transportation for routine day to day trips.
-Designation as a Bicycle Friendly Community is awarded based on an assessment of local actions including development of on and off-street bicycle facilities as well as local programs and services that support safe and convenient bicycle travel.
-Rochester is striving to improve the non-motorized facilities for its residents and improving conditions for bicycling as noted in the League's feedback and Report Card on the Bicycle Friendly Community application submitted by Rochester.
-Among the factors the League of American Bicyclists highlighted to improve the non-motorized facilities included:
+The League of American Bicyclists is a non-profit organization that works nationally and with local communities, universities, businesses, and states to promote bicycling for recreation and fitness as well as a mode of transportation for routine daily trips.
+Designation as a BFC is awarded based on an assessment of local actions including development of on and off-street bicycle facilities as well as establishment of local programs and services that support safe and convenient bicycle travel.
+As part of the BFC program, the LAB conducts an assessment of community efforts relative to bicycling infrastructure and safety as well as efforts targeting education of users and promotion of bicycling.
+Rochester is striving to improve facilities and conditions for bicycling as noted in the League's feedback and Report Card on the 2018 BFC application submitted by Rochester.
+Among the factors the LAB highlighted included:

-- On roads with posted speed limits of more than 35 mph, it is recommended to provide protected bicycle infrastructure, such as cycle tracks, buffered bike lanes or parallel 10ft wide shared-use paths;
+- On roads with posted speed limits of more than 35 mph, it is recommended to provide protected bicycle infrastructure, such as cycle tracks, buffered bike lanes or parallel 10ft wide shared use paths.

-- Offer bicycling skills training opportunities for adults more frequently;
+- Offer bicycling skills training opportunities for adults more frequently.

-- Encourage more local businesses, agencies, and organizations to promote cycling to their employees and customers and to seek recognition through the Bicycle Friendly Business program;
+- Encourage more local businesses, agencies, and organizations to promote cycling to their employees and customers and to seek recognition through the Bicycle Friendly Business program.

-- Encourage Rochester Community and Technical College to promote cycling to students, staff, and faculty and to seek recognition through the Bicycle Friendly University program;
+- Encourage Rochester Community and Technical College to promote cycling to students, staff, and faculty and to seek recognition through the Bicycle Friendly University program.

 - Expand efforts to evaluate bicycle crash statistics and produce a specific plan to reduce the number of crashes in the community.

-ROCOG staff with help of Rochester City Public Works and the City Parks and Recreation staff applied for Walk Friendly Communities (WFC) designation in 2014.
-Rochester was designated as a Bronze-level Walk Friendly Community (WFC) in 2014 and re-designated in 2018 for the next five years.
-Since its inception the Bicycle Information Center (PBIC) mission has been to improve the quality of life in communities through the increase of safe walking and bicycling as a viable means of transportation and physical activity.
-The PBIC is maintained by the University of North Carolina Highway Safety Research Center with funding from the U.S. Department of Transportation Federal Highway Administration.
-Rochester was designated as a Bronze level Walk Friendly Community (WFC) due to its outstanding engineering practices, extensive trail system, and commitment to improving the pedestrian environment.
-Among the factors the WFC program highlighted in their feedback include:
+The Walk Friendly Community is a program of the national Pedestrian-Bicycle Information Center (PBIC), whose mission is to improve the quality of life in communities through expanding opportunity for safe walking and bicycling as a viable means of transportation and physical activity.
+The PBIC is maintained by the University of North Carolina Highway Safety Research Center with funding from the U.S. Department of Transportation.
+Rochester was designated as a bronze level Walk Friendly Community (WFC) due to its outstanding engineering practices, extensive trail system, and commitment to improving the pedestrian environment.

-- Rochester City does an excellent job of including pedestrian provisions on over 80 bridges throughout Rochester;
+- Rochester City does an excellent job of including pedestrian provisions on over 80 bridges throughout Rochester.